Barrie Unsworth: Early years

 Unsworth, the son of Joseph and Olive Unsworth, was born in Dubbo, New South Wales, and educated in Sydney, at Kogarah High School.
 On leaving school at age 15, he was apprenticed as an electrical fitter.
 In 1955, aged 21 years, he married Pauline Hennessy and they subsequently had one daughter and three sons, one of whom has died; he and his wife have nine grandchildren, and two great-grandsons.
 Unsworth was initially an Apprentice Electrical Fitter, then Electrical Fitter, Electrical Testing Officer and subsequently Sales Representative for Sydney County Council from 1950 until 1960.

 Unsworth had a brief period of military national service in 1953-1954 in the Royal Australian Navy (RAN).

 Union career

 In 1961, Unsworth became an organiser of the Electrical Trades Union, and continued to build his career in the labour movement.
 He was awarded a Churchill Fellowship in 1966 to attend Harvard University Trade Union Program.
 The following year he was elected to the Labor Council of NSW and was its elected Secretary from 1979 to 1984.
 Unsworth was an Australian delegate to His Royal Highness the Duke of Edinburgh Study Conference, Oxford University in 1974.

-During his career as an elected union official, he was appointed by the Wran Labor NSW Government to a range of positions on government bodies including:
+During his career as an elected union official, Unsworth was appointed by the Wran Labor NSW Government to a range of positions on government bodies including: